 When you apply for Social Security Disability Insurance benefits (SSDI), the Social Security Administration (SSA) will decide whether you qualify for benefits.
-They could schedule a cumulative medical exam to help them make a decision on your claim.
+They could schedule a consultative exam to help them make a decision on your claim.
 This is a medical examination that is scheduled by the SSA with a physician that they choose.
 This is a physical or mental examination that they will use when deciding whether you are unable to work due to your medical condition.

-When Could You Be Required to Attend a Cumulative Medical Exam?
+When Could You Be Required to Attend a Consultative Exam?

-Whether the SSA will schedule a cumulative medical exam will depend on your disability and the evidence you submit to support your application.
+Whether the SSA will schedule a consultative exam will depend on your disability and the evidence you submit to support your application.
 Examples of when this exam may be required include:

 - Additional medical information is needed that is not included in your medical records.